JayJamieson/fixedkv/README.md

 # fixed-kv

-fixed-kv is a fixed sized (4KB, 8KB, 16KB) key value storage engine with a dead simple binary format.
+fixed-kv is a in memory disk persisted key value storage engine of fixed size (4KB), with a dead simple binary format.

+A new `fixedkv` instance will use in memory btree for `Get` and `Set` operations.
+Closing the `fixedkv` will write to disk where.

+Data can be restored using the `fixedkv.Reader()`.
+This will load only header and key/value offsets to allow reading of keys again.

 ## Format